squizzdotcom/ecommerce-standards-documents-webservice-template/README.md

 ## ESD Webservice Template Class Structure
 The webservice has been broken down into the following classes

-### ESDWebServiceRunner.cs
+**ESDWebServiceRunner.cs**
 This class contains the main entry point into the webservice application.
 It is in charge of configuring, starting and running the ESD webservice.

-### ESDWebServiceController.cs
+**ESDWebServiceController.cs**
-This class is called whenever a HTTP request comes into the webservice that a matching endpoint needs to process.
+This class is called whenever a HTTP request comes into the webservice that a matching endpoint needs to be processed.
 For each request the webservice creates an instance of the class to handle the request.

-### ESDWebServiceSettings.cs
-### ESDWebServiceContants.cs
-### GZIP Classes
+The webservice creates these instances using multi-threading, this means that simultaneous requests can be processed at the same time for an endpoint.

+**ESDWebServiceSettings.cs**
+This class contains a number of properties that define how the webservice is run.
+In a production environment these settings would be typically set in a separate file, or database, where they can could easily be changed by a system administrator person.

+**ESDWebServiceContants.cs**
+This class contains a number of constant properties that are used throughout the webservice and controlling classes.
+In a production environment some of the language specific properties would be handled in separate files.

+**GZIP Classes**
+The GZipMessageEncoderFactory, ESDWebserviceTemplate, GZipMessageEncodingBindingElementImporter classes are used to allow all HTTP responses from the webservice to be compressed using the GZIP compression algorithm.
+These classes are only required in the earlier versions of the DotNet platform (versions 4.0 and lower) where the platform provided no inbuilt mechanism of compression.
+It is important that the data returned from the webservice is compressed since this reduces download times for the receiver to obtain data.
+For certain endpoints 100s of megabytes of data may be returned which most definitely requires compression.

 ## Notes For Implementation Of the Webservice In A Production Environment